 My view of the world is quite confused.
 People keep shocking me all the time.
 I do not know much about politics.
 But I respect people like Merkel, Trudeau, Obama or Macron these days.

 I am seriously addicted to chocolate and coffee.
 I love to eat extremely unhealthy food and to watch movies or listening Seal's music.
 I like the window shopping at small shops with handmade stuff.
 I am happier on a bicycle than in Tokyo subway.

 People keep telling me that I am a good teacher.
 It is funny because I was not a particularly good and successful student.
 The very first day when I sat down behind a desk in one elementary school in the communist Czechoslovakia, I knew right away that there is something wrong.
 After many years of struggling, I ended up as a dropout from a graphic design college.
 If I would be 15 years old again and have a possibility to decide my future life course again, I would probably become a glassblower.

 A few years ago, I was brave enough to propose to the most beautiful girl I have ever met and she was foolish enough that day to say “hai.”
 Because of her work, we move every few years.
-Unfortunately, when you hit the road, you cannot own an atelier or school.
-But I keep in touch with my students through my correspondence course and when I am back in Prague, I organize a lot of workshops and occasional exhibitions.
+Currently we live in Prague where I recently opened a studio of calligraphy.